ocelot-engineering/covid-imperial-next/README.md

-# Exercise UK COVID-19 API
+# Exercise: UK COVID-19 API

 The purpose of this README is guide reviewers rather than on-board new developers.

-I suggest a reviewer skim through the entire README and take note of the sections of interested.

 # Specification